Fall 2020 MCS Admits FAQ:

 The Career Development team will hold office hours beginning Fall Week 1.
-In order to support as many students as we can prior to the ICS Showcase Career Fair and the STEM Career Fair, there will be additional office hours for individual appointments during Weeks 1 through 3.
+In order to support as many students as we can prior to recruiting events scheduled in Fall, there will be additional office hours for individual appointments during Weeks 1 through 3.

 Please note that appointments during Weeks 1 to 3 will be limited to Resume and Cover Letter review for incoming students.
-Again, this is to ensure all students have a chance to have their materials reviewed prior to those two events.
 Other appointments such as LinkedIn review, mock interviews, will be available to all students beginning Fall Week 4.